nichtsfrei/scanner-lab/README.md

 - `/var/lib/notus/`
 - `/var/lib/gvm/data-objects/gvmd/22.04/scan-configs/`

-must exist and writeable by the user so that `make update-feed` can succeed.
+must exist and writeable by the user so that `make update-local-feed` can succeed.

 You can verify it by running `make check-feed-dirs`.
 If there is no output and no error code this is correctly setup.